imgly/pesdk-android-demo/README.md

 apply plugin: 'com.android.application'

 android {
-    /* Set the Compile SDK and the Build SDK min. at SDK 23 or grater. */ compileSdkVersion 24
+    /* Set the Compile SDK and the Build SDK 25. */ compileSdkVersion 25
-    buildToolsVersion '24.0.3'
+    buildToolsVersion '25.0.2'

     /* If you update from SDK 22 and below, the ApacheHttp-Library are removed by Google,
      * if you need the ApacheHttp-Library comment out the next line */